maplant/scheme-rs/README.md

 - Spawning tasks and awaiting futures
 - Exceptions and error handling (`raise`, `raise-continuable`, `with-exception-handler`)
 - `dynamic-wind`
-- Defining async bridge functions in Rust
+- Defining async bridge functions in Rust and importing Rust structs into Scheme
 - Records and conditions

 ## Features currently unsupported by scheme-rs: